NastyaWheel/thesis/README.md

 # Research Project: Research and Modeling of Accident Frequency and Severity on Toll Highways in Russia

-This repository contains materials, scripts, and interim results for my thesis titled **"Research and Modeling of Accident Frequency and Severity on Toll Highways in Russia
-"** The goal of the study is to explore accident patterns on toll and free roads across Russia, focusing on their frequency and severity.
+This repository contains materials, scripts, and interim results for my thesis titled **«Research and Modeling of Accident Frequency and Severity on Toll Highways in Russia»** The goal of the study is to explore accident patterns on toll and free roads across Russia, focusing on their frequency and severity.

 ## Project Description
 This project investigates the impact of road type (toll vs free) on the frequency and severity of traffic accidents on rural roads in Russia.
 The study combines classical econometric methods with modern machine learning approaches to explore key factors influencing road safety and to build predictive models.